demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: Email.Format
   description: The format of the email.
   type: String
+- contextPath: Email.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: Email.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: Email.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: Email.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: Email.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: Email.Body/HTML
   description: The HTML version of the email.
   type: String